NathanSiemers/FauxFlow/README.md

 ### testing the application

-I have serveral data sets available for interrogation if you want to quickly test out functionality.
+I have several data sets available for interrogation on the internet if you want to quickly test out functionality.
+They are on a small server, so performance may be limited.

-http://shiny.fiveprime.org/SCHCC (Zheng et al. Liver cancer T cells) http://shiny.fiveprime.org/SCMel (Tirosh et al. Melanoma) http://shiny.fiveprime.org/SCBlood (Villani et al. Blood Myeloid)
+http://shiny.fiveprime.org/SCHCC (Zheng et al. Liver cancer T cells)

+http://shiny.fiveprime.org/SCMel (Tirosh et al. Melanoma tumor, immune, and stroma)

+http://shiny.fiveprime.org/SCBlood (Villani et al. Normal Human Blood Myeloid)

 ## Installing FauxFlow